 It is such a big meal plan and unfortunately, I can’t reveal my whole day’s eating plan as it’s my coach’s Intellectual Property.

 However, I can say that we play around with many kinds of food.
 From mash all the way to jelly tots and wine gums.

 Here I play a lot with greens but we do something called carb cycling where we play with carbs and spike insulin levels to sort out the day’s needs.

-I use whey protein, branch amino acids, casein, virtago, omega 3, CLA, Glutamine, and creatine.
+I use whey protein, branch amino acids(BCAA), casein, virtago, omega 3, CLA, Glutamine, and creatine.

 Is there anything you would like to see improved about South African bodybuilding?

 Of course hey.
 Lots.
 Firstly, more recognition of the sport from the ministry of sports and recreation.
 And secondly, making it mainstream, more commercial and visible like the likes of soccer and rugby.
 It’s a big dream of mine but I know it’s possible.

 My motivation comes from my obsession with wanting to be better.
 To keep improving.

 I’m motivated by the messages I get from guys saying that they have started training because they have seen my pics.
 I’m motivated by knowing I’m called to do this.